 7. Successful completion of a comprehensive exam in two parts:

 a) a written set of questions that integrate courses taken by the student; and

 b) a written set of questions on specific courses taken by the student.

 Honors in Asian Studies: To earn honors in Asian Studies, a student must satisfy the following criteria:

 a) at least a 3.33 grade point average from courses in the major;

 Minor in Asian Studies:

-A minor in Asian Studies requires five courses, including:
+A minor in Asian Studies requires the completion of five or more courses, including: